ctu-mrs/ctu-mrs.github.io/docs/software/3d_model_processing/meshlab.md

 ## Cleaning: not useful
 <details>
   <summary>I did not find any that useful filters to clean the pointcloud in the Meshlab.
-I recommend to perform filtering in [CloudCompare](https://ctu-mrs.github.io/docs/software/3d_model_processing/cloudcompare).</summary>
+I recommend to perform filtering in <a href="https://ctu-mrs.github.io/docs/software/3d_model_processing/cloudcompare">CloudCompare</a> software.</summary>

 * CloudCompare gives two options:
     1. **[Noise filter](http://www.cloudcompare.org/doc/wiki/index.php?title=Noise_filter)**
     2. **[SOR Filter](https://www.cloudcompare.org/doc/wiki/index.php?title=SOR_filter)**: recommend to use.
 Try to adjust the values according to the particular example.